 Watch Frank and Michael featured on Univision’s “Nuestra Navidad” with Gloria Estefan at the White House in 2009.

 Liz was constantly fighting at school.
 She was sentenced to spend time at Mid-Valley Youth Center.
-She signed up for a role in our Theatre workshop.
-Liz is now hooked on acting.
-She takes advantage of different opportunities that we provide, including the chance to meet the Honorable Mayor Antonio Villaraigosa.
+She signed up for a role in a performance of "That 70's Show" during our Theatre workshop.
+We arranged for all the kids at this detention center to visit a taping of the show and meet the cast and producers.
+Liz became hooked on acting.
+She took advantage of different opportunities that we provided, including the chance to meet the Honorable Mayor Antonio Villaraigosa.

 We helped Liz to get headshots and gave her books to assist with her career.
 She took classes in modeling and acting while raising her two sons.
 Create Now helped her to meet Mayor Villaraigosa and provided her with additional resources.
 As a result, Lizeth is now an Executive Assistant to the Director at North Los Angeles County Regional Center, which provides partnerships and planning to people with developmental disabilities.